watson-developer-cloud/speech-javascript-sdk/README.md

 * Removed `SpeechToText.recognizeElement()` due to quality issues
 * renamed `recognizeBlob` to `recognizeFile` to make the primary usage more apparent
 * Changed `playFile` option of `recognizeBlob()` to just `play`, corrected default
+* Changed format of objects emitted in objectMode to exactly match what service sends.
+Added `ResultExtractor` class and `extract_results` option to enable older behavior.

 See [CHANGELOG.md](CHANGELOG.md) for a complete list of changes.